Ferries from

 Indonesia to Lombok

-Indonesia to Lombok ferry time ranges between 2 hours and 5 hours 30 minutes depending on the ferry route, operator, and ship.
+Indonesia to Lombok ferry time ranges between 1 hour 45 minutes and 2 hours 45 minutes depending on the ferry route, operator, and ship.

-The fastest ferry from Indonesia to Lombok is in 2 hours on the Serangan to Senggigi ferry with Bali Eka Jaya.
+The fastest ferry from Indonesia to Lombok is in 1 hour 45 minutes on the Nusa Penida to Senggigi ferry with Bali Eka Jaya.

 No, currently you can not take a car on the ferry from Indonesia to Lombok.

-The distance between Indonesia and Lombok is 56 miles (90km) and 49 nautical miles.
+The distance between Indonesia and Lombok is 39 miles (62km) and 34 nautical miles.

 Indonesia to Lombok ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.